 1. Social Media

-Having a strategic online presence via social media for your business is more important now than ever before.
+Having a strategic online presence via social media for your business is more important now than ever before, especially for reopening.
 People use social media to connect with others, including businesses, and to get information and resources.
 It’s also where people spend the majority of their time, making it the perfect place to reach your target audience/consumers directly.

 Social media is highly cost-effective in that it’s a free tool that harnesses the power to reach many.
 Using social media allows you to develop and enforce your brand through visual photos, graphics, videos, infographics, etc. Further, it enables you to engage with your audience regularly and demonstrate your expertise by providing value-based content and tips.
 By including appropriate links in social media posts, you can also drive traffic to your company’s website.